Frequently Asked Questions

 Yes, you decide how many weeks you want to enroll your child.

 Unfortunately, we only accept registrations for full weeks.
-You don’t have to bring your child all week.
-However the price remains the same.
+You are not required to bring your child every day, but the fee remains the same.

 Yes!
 Non-residents of Ontario are welcome to register at Kawabunga Camps.